defi-wonderland/prophet-core/docs/src/content/modules/dispute/bond_escalation_module.md

 ### Request Parameters

-The request parameters for the Bond Escalation Module are:

 - `accountingExtension`: The address of the accounting extension associated with the given request.
 - `bondToken`: The address of the token associated with the given request.
 - `bondSize`: The amount to bond to dispute or propose an answer for the given request.
 - `numberOfEscalations`: The maximum allowed escalations or pledges for each side during the bond escalation process.
 - `bondEscalationDeadline`: The timestamp at which bond escalation process finishes when pledges are not tied.
 - `tyingBuffer`: The number of seconds to extend the bond escalation process to allow the losing party to tie if at the end of the initial deadline the pledges weren't tied.
-- `challengePeriod`: The number of seconds disputers have to challenge the proposed response since its creation.
+- `disputeWindow`: The number of seconds disputers have to challenge the proposed response since its creation.

 ## 3. Key Mechanisms & Concepts